[Laravel/Lumen] Novice and veteran engineers talk about "efficiency" [Beyond Study Group #30]

 The opening words "I've been using PHP for 15 years now" carry a lot of weight...!

-I personally use Collections when manipulating arrays, but I still have a lot to learn, so there was a lot of useful information and points I would like to refer to.
+I myself use Collections when manipulating arrays from time to time, but I still have much to learn, so there was a lot of useful information and points I would like to refer to.

 In the first half of the lecture, the difference between Collection and foreach was explained using the example of performing multiple operations on an array, and the content was very easy to understand and satisfying